jamesco/deckhand/README.md

 # Deckhand

 A lightweight, hackable presentation tool built with React + Vite.
-No accounts, no subscriptions, no cloud — just a local dev server and a JSON file.
+No accounts, no subscriptions, no cloud; just a local dev server, a JSON file, a hope and a dream.

 ## Features